JamesLiao523/Work-and-project-file/test.md

 UK (DC, master trust): The trustee board (not the employer) is the fiduciary that selects and oversees managers/funds.
 Employers usually plug into the scheme’s default/menu; you can influence or request a bespoke section, but the trustee/provider makes the call.

+____

+The European Commission is drafting reforms to expand ESMA’s supervision powers.
+If adopted, ESMA would take direct supervision of key cross-border players—stock exchanges, crypto firms, and clearing houses—reducing today’s patchwork of 27 national regulators and aiming for more consistent enforcement across the EU. today, 27 national regulators do most of the day-to-day supervising, which can lead to uneven application. the commission’s new idea is to centralize some of that supervision at ESMA to reduce fragmentation and arbitrage